To Expand or Downsize? How to Create a Functional Office Layout

 First, working from home has become increasingly popular.
 According to a consulting firm surveying work-from-home participants, 30 percent of people will work from home multiple days per week within a couple of years.

 If remote work is part of your workplace strategy—or something you’re considering on a more permanent level—then perhaps it’s time to downsize.

 This idea of “hoteling” has reached the legal industry.
 With attorneys spending time away from the office—in courtrooms, consulting with customers, traveling, or working remotely—many are reconsidering the traditional law office.
-For more on the future of legal spaces, read about our recent event with Tenant Talks.
+For more on the future of legal spaces, please read about our recent event with Tenant Talks.